Kim Reuter, PhD / Chief Executive Officer

 Laina Pattni / Programme and Partnerships Officer

 Laina, a former Geography teacher, has several years of teaching experience for schools in England and Australia.
-Since July 2015 she has continued to work with young people around the UK as a Youth Coach and is currently developing a programme aimed at improving careers education for School Leavers and University Graduates.
+Since July 2015 she has continued to work with young people within the UK and internationally as a Youth Facilitator and continues to support youth organisations develop the content of their programmes.
+She is currently studying for a Masters in Social Justice and Education and is passionate about addressing education inequality.
 As well as her work in education, she is also a Freelance Photographer.
 Laina joined Franklin Scholars in September 2016 as a Programme and Partnerships Officer, supporting our programmes in schools.

 Lucy Anderson / Programme and Partnerships Officer